TGAC/irods_bash_completer/README.md

 ## Building the command line tool

 The tool is built with the given makefile.
-You will need to have the iRODS header files and runtime libraries to build it.
+You will need to have the iRODS header files and runtime libraries which are part of the irods-dev package to build it.
 By default, these will be in ```/usr/include/irods/``` and ```/usr/lib/```, however, if you have installed iRODS to a non-standard location, simply adjust the ```IRODS_HOME``` variable in the makefile to the appropriate value.